antononcube/RakuForPrediction-blog/Articles/Doomsday-clock-parsing-and-plotting.md

 **Remark:** The plot has deficiencies:
 - Tooltips with arbitrary width
     - This can be remedied with the (complicated) HTML tooltip procedure described in [AA1].
-        - But decided to just make the LLM data extraction to produces short summaries of the descriptions.
+        - But I decided to just make the LLM data extraction to produce short summaries of the descriptions.
 - No right vertical axis ticks
     - The Doomsday Clock timeline plot in Wikipedia and its reproduction in [AAn1] have the "HH::MM" time axis.
-    - Again, I gave up figuring out the how to place such axis in "ComboChart".
+    - I gave up figuring out how to place such axis in "ComboChart".

-I gave up smoothing out those deficiencies after attempting to fix or address each of them a few times.
 (It is not that important to figure out Google Charts interface settings for that kind of plots.)